-This is an animation of the leg mechanism designed using function generators to drive the hip and knee joints.
+This is an animation of the leg mechanism for a mechanical walker designed using function generators to drive the hip and knee joints.
 A second parallelogram linkage is used to construct a translating leg that allows placement of the foot trajectory where ever the designer chooses.

 This is a series of four videos that show how to:

 - Specify three positions for the foot of a leg consisting of a hip and knee joint;